CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/production.md

 **Do not save every scan to the Pick Receipt** -  Allows scanning multiple labels on the Quantity screen without updating the Pick Receipt each time.
 Updates are made only when the "Save" button is pressed.

-## PF Pick Order tab
+## ProcessForce Pick Order tab

 ![Pick Order](./media/custom-configuration-after-scanning.webp)

 **After scanning the item, auto return to** – Defines whether the application navigates to Document Details or remains on the Quantity Form after scanning an item barcode.

-**PF Pick Order PopUp Timer checkpoint** – Configures a specific checkpoint, such as selecting the base document, picking an item, or saving the document, with options like None, Select Base Document, or Save Document.
+**ProcessForce Pick Order PopUp Timer checkpoint** – Configures a specific checkpoint, such as selecting the base document, picking an item, or saving the document, with options like None, Select Base Document, or Save Document.

 **Copy available quantities to the Quantity box in Pick Order** – Automatically fills the quantity box with the available quantity during the Pick Order process.